- 12.63k views

-Arenal Volcano is one of the most spectacular sights to see in Costa Rica.
-This giant stands at an impressive 1,657 meters tall and has been one of Costa Rica’s most active volcanoes in the past half century.
+Arenal Volcano is one of the most spectacular sights to see on a Costa Rica tour.
+This giant stands at an impressive 1,657 meters tall and has been one of Costa Rica’s most active volcanoes in the past half-century.
 But this doesn’t keep visitors from embarking on adventures to trek its lava-filled terrain located in La Fortuna.

 Also leaving from the ranger station, the main lookout path is more of a sandy road.
 This trail takes you through forested and pastured areas to a lookout where you can view the remains of lava flows; a result of continuous eruptions that occured from 1968 to 1992.
 Viewing is limited to 20 minutes from the designated lookout.
 While this path is a popular option for walking, the road to the lookout may also be accessed via vehicle or on an Arenal Volcano hike tour.

 - Hike duration: 25–30 minutes

 - Hike difficulty: Easy, due to a well-maintained flat path and short distance